 The programme goes into how theories on cities and regional systems can be transformed into empirical research questions.
 After completing their Master’s theses, students can independently gather empirical data on the main dimensions of regional and urban structures and regional development, they can analyse these data with both qualitative and quantitative methods, and they can evaluate the planning practices connected with regional and social structures.
 After graduating from the Master’s programme, students will be able to communicate about phenomena and research findings in regional and urban structures, both orally and in writing.

-At the Master’s level, as a student specialising in geoinformatics you will advance your skills both theoretically and technically, developing your methodological expertise from data acquisition to data refinement and visualisation with the help of geoinformatics methods.
-The instruction is directly connected with the work of research groups and theses are often written as a part of research work.
+At the Master’s level, as a student specialising in geoinformatics, you will advance your skills both theoretically and technically, developing your methodological expertise from data acquisition to data refinement and visualisation with the help of geoinformatics methods.
+The instruction is directly connected with the work of research groups and these are often written as a part of research work.
 After graduating, you will be able to utilise versatile approaches in geoinformatics in research into geographical questions.
-You will be able to follow the rapid development of the subject independently, and participate on your own.
+You will be able to follow the rapid development of the subject independently and participate on your own.